zemian/my-wordpress-starter/readme.md

 # About This Project

 A quick setup for WordPress development with "my-theme".
-This theme is setup to use minimal structure, and it's ready with BulmaCSS and VueJS loaded from CDN ready.
+This theme is set up to use minimal structure, and it's ready with BulmaCSS and VueJS loaded from CDN ready.

 ## Using "my-theme" Configuration

+* Switch to "My Theme".
 * Create a "MainMenu" in WP Admin and set to menu location with same name "MainMenu".
 Ensure you save changes!
-* Create a "/home" static Page - this will automatically use the "page-home.php" template.
+* Create a "/about" Page - this will automatically use the "page-about.php" template.
-* Create a "/contact" static Page - this will automatically use the "page-contact.php" plate and send form via email.
+* Create a "/contact" Page - this will automatically use the "page-contact.php" plate and send form via email.

+NOTE: The "/" Home page will automatically list the latest Blog posts.

 ## Quick Start